GabeScott/standard-works-vault/General Conference/2016 October - Gratitude on the Sabbath Day.md

 Of all the blessings we can count, the greatest by far is the feeling of forgiveness that comes as we partake of the sacrament.
 We will feel greater love and appreciation for the Savior, whose infinite sacrifice made possible our being cleansed from sin.
 As we partake of the bread and water, we remember that He suffered for us.
 And when we feel gratitude for what He has done for us, we will feel His love for us and our love for Him.

-The blessing of love we receive will make it easier for us to keep the commandment to “always remember him.”
-You may even feel love and gratitude, as I do, for the Holy Ghost, who Heavenly Father has promised will always be with us as we remain faithful to the covenants we have made.
+The blessing of love we receive will make it easier for us to keep the commandment to “always remember him.”[^5] You may even feel love and gratitude, as I do, for the Holy Ghost, who Heavenly Father has promised will always be with us as we remain faithful to the covenants we have made.
 We can count all those blessings every Sunday and feel grateful.

 The Sabbath is also a perfect time to remember the covenant we made at the waters of baptism to love and serve Heavenly Father’s children.
 Fulfilling that promise on the Sabbath will include participating in a class or quorum with full purpose of heart to build faith and love among our brothers and sisters who are there with us.
 That promise will include cheerfully fulfilling our callings.